codeway-0841/Bugged.dev/content/posts/Next-Dynamic-imports/Next-Dynamic-imports.md

-I assume you know the regular **import** syntax, It's cool, but you know, it's too static and strict, if you don't know about it, read [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+I assume you know the regular **import** syntax, It's cool, but you know, it's too static and strict, if you don't know about it, read [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) to take the idea.
 We're gonna take a look at something like it in Next.js.

 ## Intro 👋